SADHANA FOOD “Too many people accept to do big things, too little can be contented to do simple daily things” Mother Theresa

 RASA the 6 flavours in the food are linked to the 9 Rasa of the emotions, in Sanskrit emotion and flavour are the same word RASA.

 The food affects our emotions and our mind.
 In turn our emotions are also attracted by certain types of food.
-The psychology and the chemistry of the flavours have to be combined with subtlety to detoxify, nourish and balance
+The psychology and the chemistry of the flavours have to be combined with subtlety to detoxify, nourish and balance our state of mind.

 How to balance your Agni?
 It would be explained to you during a consultation.
 Advice is provided for diet, dinacharya, abhyanga.
 A personal sequence of Yoga asanas will be given, adapted to your needs.